-- 10. Copy the unlock code and paste it into the lacsw.txt file, replacing all contents of the file with the unlock code (location is specified in the LACSLink path option in the Reference Files group). - 11.
-Remove the record that caused the lock from the database, and delete the lacsl####.log file before processing the list again.
+10. Copy the unlock code and paste it into the lacsw.txt file, replacing all contents of the file with the unlock code (location is specified in the LACSLink path option in the Reference Files group).

+11. Remove the record that caused the lock from the database, and delete the lacsl####.log file before processing the list again.

-Keep in mind that you can only use the unlock code one time.
-If the software detects another false-positive (even if it is the same record), you will need to retrieve a new LACSLink unlock code.
+Keep in mind that you can only use the unlock code once.
+If the software detects another false-positive (even if it is the same record), you must retrieve a new LACSLink unlock code.